Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 The bootcamp educational model is built very differently from the ones you experienced in high school and/or university.
 Lighthouse Labs practices a flipped, immersive model of education that puts the emphasis on the development of practical skills through building real-world applications using an incremental and cumulative collection of tools and best practices.

 Lectures take up a maximum of two and a half hours in any given day, with another eight to ten hours being spent each day working in a lab setting.
 You can expect to introduce yourself to new concepts through readings and exercises, getting your knowledge bolstered and backfilled with lectures throughout the week.
-You can learn more about the bootcamp experience our blog post: So You Want To Take A Bootcamp

 Is Lighthouse Labs an accredited institution?